Taste of Nepal

 4. Sel Roti: The Sweet, Crispy Delight

 Sel Roti is a deep-fried, ring-shaped rice bread that is crispy on the outside and soft inside.
 It is commonly eaten during festivals and special occasions, paired with tea for a perfect breakfast or snack.
+Try this traditional delicacy when you visit Nepal and experience its delightful crunch and sweetness.

 5. Gundruk and Sinki: Fermented Nepali Delicacies

 Gundruk and Sinki are traditional fermented vegetables that add a tangy and earthy flavor to Nepali meals.
 They are rich in nutrients and are often used in soups and side dishes.
+These unique flavors are something you won’t find anywhere else in the world!

 6. Thakali Khana: The Ultimate Nepali Platter